Growth & Care

 Hedges/Screening, Windbreaks and Shelterbelts, Naturalizing And Woodland Gardens

 Peashrub has yellow pea-like flowers hanging below the branches in mid spring.
-It has light green foliage throughout the season.
+It has light green deciduous foliage.
 The round pinnately compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.
 The smooth olive green bark adds an interesting dimension to the landscape.